Building the America We Want

 Step 1: Speak Up

-The program is introduced to the whole school as a collaborative effort.
-The stated mission is to capture the most accurate picture of what students and their community want for America.
-In the classroom, the civics teacher reviews the questionnaire, which will be the basis for interviews and data collection.
-Students collectively craft a script and learn how to conduct interviews, rehearsing with their classmates.
-Over the semester, students interview their peers and members of the community.
+The program is introduced schoolwide as a collaborative effort to capture an accurate picture of what students and their communities want for America.
+In the classroom, the civics teacher reviews the questionnaire that will guide interviews and data collection.
+Students work together to develop an interview script and practice with one another.
+Over the course of the semester, they interview peers and members of the wider community.

 Step 2: Listen

-During the interviewing process, students invite their peers to express their visions for America, ensuring the anonymity of their responses.
-At the conclusion of each conversation, interviewees are asked to share two words that best capture their aspirations for the country.
-Additionally, student interviewers collect specific demographic information through a structured questionnaire.
-Using the Linley platform, students input the words and data, which are then compiled into a spreadsheet titled “The Sheet.”
+During the interviewing process, students invite peers and community members to share their visions for America.
+Privacy is respected throughout the process.
+At the end of each conversation, interviewees are asked to offer two words that best capture their aspirations for the country.
+Students also collect basic demographic information and enter the words and data into the Linley database for analysis.

 Step 3: Analyze